intiMRA/imra_code_blog/_posts/Function-Over-Load.md

 ---
-title: 'Function Oveverloading In Class Extensions Swift'
+title: 'Function Oveverload In Class Extensions Swift'
 excerpt: 'Recently I encountered a bug working on a new feature, it turned out to do with a function that was being overloaded form a super class with preset arguments.
 In this article I will be sharing what I learned and provide some ideas on how to prevent this issue.'
-coverImage: '${basePath}/assets/blog/dynamic-routing/gif.gif'
+coverImage: '${basePath}/assets/blog/function-overload/cover.png'
 date: '2020-03-16T05:35:07.322Z'
 author:
   name: Inti Albuquerque
   picture: '${basePath}/assets/blog/authors/gif.gif'
 ogImage:
-  url: '${basePath}/assets/blog/dynamic-routing/gif.gif'
+  url: '${basePath}/assets/blog/function-overload/cover.png'
 ---

 Recently I encountered a bug working on a new feature, it turned out to do with a function that was being overloaded form a super class with preset arguments.
 In this article I will be sharing what I learned and provide some ideas on how to prevent this issue.
 You can find the code [here](https://github.com/intiMRA/Function-Overload-Swift/blob/main/Contents.swift).
 Let's get into it!